churchofdatum/digitalcreationism/README.md

 ### About the project
 This is a project started on Oct 20, 2017.
 Nothing serious, I thought it would be fun to write the whole new Bible in digital context.
-There is no intention of offending enyone.
-I ofcourse respect Jewishism and Christianity :)
+Digital Creationism respects, appreciates and celebrates all religions :)

 ---